OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:18

-For John had been telling Herod, “It is not lawful for you to have your brother’s wife.”
+For John had been saying to Herod, “It is against the law for you to have your brother’s wife.”

 ## Mark 6:19